rundeck/rundeck/docs/en/09-api/01-chapter10.md

 The following parameters can also be used to narrow down the result set.

 * `idlist`: specify a comma-separated list of Job IDs to export
-* `groupPath`: specify a group or partial group path to include all jbos within that group path.
+* `groupPath`: specify a group or partial group path to include all jobs within that group path.
 * `jobFilter`: specify a filter for the job Name

 Result: